 ‘Ah, behold that man, freed, he hastens back to his chains!’
 Dhammapada, Sayings of the Buddha

-In the days following an ayahuasca journey in which I had a transpersonal experience of all encompassing love and union, I more than once found myself falling back into oblivion again.
+In the days following an Ayahuasca journey in which I had a transpersonal experience of all encompassing love and union, I’ve often been surprised by my own capacity to forget and fall back into the deep sleep of separation all over again.
 After having been flooded with insights of such clarity that it seemed impossible to ever lose them again, I nevertheless managed to forget.
 Although I still remembered something extraordinary had happened, the memory had lost its immediate potency for directing my steps and transforming my live.
 What seemed so real at the time of the experience, faded away and lost its urgency.
 I fell back to a state in which the spiritual union became a distant memory and got in the grip of ego all over again.
 As if this seemingly unforgettable light experience never took place.
 In this dispirited state I might even be tempted to discard my previous transpersonal experience as an illusion.
 Or something once experienced but now forever out of our reach again.
 In this I behave like a child that doesn’t have a clear concept of object permanence yet.